000MDK/Bookmarklets/README.md

 JS/HTML bookmarklets

+In your browser:
 1. Add new bookmark
-2. paste file-content as link (view a bookmarklet and use the "copy raw content"-button)
+2. paste file-content/first line as url (view a bookmarklet and use the "copy raw content"-button)
+3. chose name to your liking and save
+4. click bookmark

 ## Fullscreen